Jim Reeves

-James Travis Reeves (August 20, 1923 – July 31, 1964) was an American country and popular music singer-songwriter.
-With records charting from the 1950s to the 1980s, he became well known as a practitioner of the Nashville Sound.
+James Travis Reeves (August 20, 1923 – July 31, 1964) was an American singer, songwriter, and musician.
+One of the earliest pioneers and practitioners of the Nashville sound, he played a central role in the sonic development of country music in the 1960s.
 Known as "Gentleman Jim", his songs continued to chart for years after his death in a plane crash.
 He is a member of both the Country Music and Texas Country Music Halls of Fame.

 Biography

 Early life and education

 Reeves was born at home in Galloway, Texas, a small rural community near Carthage.
 He was the youngest of eight children born to Thomas Middleton Reeves (1882-1924) and Mary Beulah Adams Reeves (1884-1980).
 He was known as Travis during his childhood years.
 Winning an athletic scholarship to the University of Texas, he enrolled to study speech and drama but quit after only six weeks to work in the shipyards in Houston.
 Soon he resumed baseball, playing in the semi-professional leagues before contracting with the St. Louis Cardinals "farm" team during 1944 as a right-handed pitcher.
 He played for the minor leagues for three years before severing his sciatic nerve while pitching, which ended his athletic career.